hjd1964/OnStepX/docs/CAN_NOTES.md

 - building a more modular system where peripherals can be added or moved more easily

+One of the nicest consequences is that these peripheral controllers can be coupled to a specific OTA or OTA assembly.

+In that arrangement:

+- the rotator, focusers, and auxiliary-feature controllers stay with that OTA
+- plugging in one CAN/power cable brings that whole peripheral set online
+- the correct functionality and settings can then appear at the mount controller immediately

+So the CAN link is not just carrying commands.
+It also helps turn an OTA assembly into a more self-contained module that can be moved from one mount controller to another with much less rework.

 In other words, CAN is being used here as a practical interconnect between cooperating OnStepX feature nodes.